Dependants and Student Visas inside the UK

 Dependants will need to have their fingerprints and photograph taken to obtain their BRP.

-Children can only apply to join a Tier 4 migrant where:
+Children can only apply to join a student migrant where:

-- both parents are present in the UK; or
+- Both parents are present in the UK (with a valid visa); or

 You are not considered to be “lawfully present” if you have a Visitor Visa.

 Where you are required to submit evidence of sole responsibility or serious and compelling circumstances and appropriate care, you should obtain legal advice from an immigration specialist beforehand.

 You must provide evidence of this with your child’s application (e.g. divorce or death certificates).

 The caseworker must also be satisfied that any children aged under 16 will be living with the student migrant and their dependant partner in a care arrangement in line with UK legislation, unless they can show a valid reason why they do not live with that parent but they have also not been leading an independent life.

 Where you have a child born in the UK that is not a British citizen, the child can remain in the UK lawfully without applying for, or obtaining a visa.

 However, once they are more than 3 months old, they are not entitled to free NHS healthcare unless it is emergency treatment.
 You may therefore, choose to submit a visa application for your child within 3 months of their birth in order to pay the Immigration Health Surcharge for them, or purchase appropriate medical insurance.